MapCoder-Lite: Distilling Multi-Agent Coding into a Single Small LLM: Methodology

 \subsection{Supervisor-Guided Planning and Coding}

-\textbf{Observations.} Even after the role-specific fine-tuning on strong LLM trajectories, the 7B planning agent still emits fragmentary execution flows, omitting edge cases, misordering steps, or drifting from the prescribed outline.
-Also, the coding agent continues to generate programs that compile yet collapse under the full unit-test suite.
-These \textit{local errors propagate}: an incomplete plan starves the coder of crucial hints, and a superficially correct program deceives the debugger until final evaluation.
-Table~\ref{tab:supervisor-ablation} confirms that this trajectory-only adaptation closes part of the gap but suffers from a noticeable accuracy loss.
-In contrast, Qwen2.5-32B-Instruct and DeepSeek-V3 produce structurally sound plans and largely correct first-pass implementations, indicating that stronger models possess global cues that the smaller model has not yet internalised.

-\textbf{Challenges.} Despite the availability of agent-wise strong-model trajectories, two obstacles remain for high-quality fine-tuning.
-First, a locally tuned agent lacks \emph{global awareness}: improving its own output does not guarantee end-to-end success unless that output is judged in context.
-Second, the \emph{capacity gap} hinders direct imitation: a 7B model exposed to large-scale models' plans and coding results may underfit or copy surface patterns without learning the deeper reasoning (phenomenon called capacity gap~\cite{bansal2024smallerweakerbettertraining, xu2025speculativeknowledgedistillation}).
+Even when fine-tuned on strong-model trajectories, 7B agents struggle to achieve robust multi-stage reasoning.
+One challenge is the lack of \textit{global awareness}, where agents trained in isolation fail to account for downstream dependencies, an issue previously discussed in Section~\ref{sec:challenge}.
+Another is the \textit{capacity gap}~\cite{bansal2024smallerweakerbettertraining, xu2025speculativeknowledgedistillation}: while strong LLMs produce coherent and mostly correct outputs, small models tend to mimic surface forms without learning the underlying reasoning.
+These limitations underscore the need for supervision that supports both global coordination and deeper abstraction.

-\textbf{Methods.} We propose a \textit{supervisor-guided refinement pipeline} that supplies global feedback without enlarging the runtime model.
+To address these issues, we propose a \textit{supervisor-guided refinement pipeline} that supplies global feedback without enlarging the runtime model.
 As shown in Fig.~\ref{fig:supervisor-pipeline}, a 7B MapCoder first produces a complete retrieval→planning→coding trajectory.
 If the resulting program fails its unit tests, the entire trajectory is forwarded to a high-capacity \textit{supervisor} LLM (DeepSeek-V3).
-The supervisor analyses the trace, pinpoints the agent primarily responsible for the failure, and issues concise, role-specific feedback, and only that agent regenerates its output.
+The supervisor analyzes the trace, identifies the agent primarily responsible for the failure, and issues concise, role-specific feedback.
+Only the selected agent then regenerates its output.
 The revised trajectory is re-tested; once all tests pass, the final plan–code pair is added to the fine-tuning corpus.